mayurkale22/game-of-life-demo/README.md

 TODO

-## View Stats on ZPages
+## View Stats and Spans on ZPages

-To view stats on client side, go to: localhost:CLIENT_ZPAGE_PORT/rpcz or localhost:CLIENT_ZPAGE_PORT/statsz
+To view stats and/or spans on client side, go to: localhost:CLIENT_ZPAGE_PORT/rpcz localhost:CLIENT_ZPAGE_PORT/statsz localhost:CLIENT_ZPAGE_PORT/tracez

-To view stats on server side, go to: localhost:SERVER_ZPAGE_PORT/rpcz or localhost:SERVER_ZPAGE_PORT/statsz
+To view stats and/or spans on server side, go to: localhost:SERVER_ZPAGE_PORT/rpcz localhost:SERVER_ZPAGE_PORT/statsz localhost:CLIENT_ZPAGE_PORT/tracez

-## View Stats on Stackdriver Monitoring Dashboard
+## View Stats and Spans on Stackdriver Dashboard

-If you specified a valid CLOUD_PROJECT_ID and have the appropriate Google credentials set, stats from the Life client and server will also be exported to Stackdriver Monitoring.
+If you specified a valid CLOUD_PROJECT_ID and have the appropriate Google credentials set, stats from the Life client and server will be exported to Stackdriver Monitoring, and spans will be exported to Stackdriver Trace.

 Go to [Stackdriver Monitoring main page](https://app.google.stackdriver.com/), and follow the [instructions](https://cloud.google.com/monitoring/charts/) to create a dashboard and charts.
 Then